agheadley/halite/README.md

 - change $config subject to pull groups into sc L, lv LS
 - change $config.years to set to LS (relate yr to GCSE exam)

+# testing

+- $config.test - set pupil to true, add pid as string to test pupil!!!!

 # mis